jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ## Backpage

 If you don't like politics, or you feel pressured to care because politics is suddenly everywhere, this book is for you.
 You don't need to "pick a side" in the Left versus Right war.
-Instead, you can bypass their feud and learn how to work with people who are creating a better future for our kids, country, and planet.
+Instead, you can bypass their feud and learn how to find people who are creating a better future for our kids, country, and planet.

 You know when a salesman pushes a lousy product, like a used car or expensive phone plan.
 The veteran salesman knows how to oversell the good parts and ignore the bad ones by using catchy words and false urgency.